 (g) The Client shall have no right of redress against Technology Centre as a result of the labour being performed; and

-(h) The client agrees to pay a $40.00 Assessment Fee upon the service request.
+(h) The client agrees to pay a Assessment Fee of $89 for iOS, $99 for MacOS and an insurance report fee of $99 upon the service request.
 This is non refundable.

 15.4 All Out-Of-Warranty service work is also subject to Technology Centre New Zealand Limited’s terms of trade and Service Terms consisting of sections 1 through 14 of this document.